 Spiced churros: These deep-fried dough pastries are often sprinkled with sugar and spices, similar to doughnuts but elongated.
 Dipping them in a cup of thick hot chocolate is a local favourite.

 Empanadas: Pockets of pastry filled with a variety of ingredients.
-While meat fillings are common, there are vegetarian versions available, often filled with vegetables or cheese.
+While meat fillings are common, vegetarian versions are available, often filled with vegetables or cheese.

 Gluhwein: Borrowed from German Christmas markets, this spiced mulled wine is served hot.
 The warming blend of red wine, spices, and citrus fruits is especially welcome on cooler evenings.